-- 1) Log into Aras Innovator as an Administrator - 2) From the TOC, select Administration\Locales - 3) From the main toolbar, select "Create a New Item"
+- 1. Log into Aras Innovator as an administrator. - 2.
+From the TOC, select Administration --> Localizations-> Locales. - 3.
+From the main toolbar, select Create a New Item.

-- 4) Code = The culture code for locale.

-- a. "ja-JP" for Japan

-- 5) Name = The name of the locale.

-- 6) Language = The language item that will be referenced by users with this locale on their client PC machines.

-- a.
-"Japanse" from Adding a Language

-- 7) Save, Unlock, and Close

-- 8) Restart the World Wide Web Publishing service on the server running the Innovator Server tier of Aras Innovator.
+- 4. Code = The culture code for locale.
+For example, 'ja-JP' for Japan - 5.
+Name = The name of the locale. - 6.
+Language = The language item that is referenced by users with this locale on their client PC machines.
+For example, 'Japanese' from section 2.2.5 Adding a Language. - 7.
+Save, Unlock, and Close. - Restart the World Wide Web Publishing service on the server running the Innovator Server tier of Aras Innovator.